Braundo/kubernetes-guide/docs/services.md

 Another type of Service that Kubernetes supports is called **NodePort**.
 This is very similar to ClusterIP but adds the ability for external access on a dedicated port on every node in the cluster.
 NodePort intentionally uses high-numbered ports (30000 - 32767) to avoid clashing with common ports.
 To access a NodePort Service from an external client, you simply direct traffic to the IP address of *any node* in the cluster on the given port.
 The Service will then route the request to the appropriate Pod based on it's list of healthy ones in it's EndpointSlice object.

 #### LoadBalancer
 If you're running your Kubernetes cluster on a public cloud environment you can leverage a **LoadBalancer** Service.
-This will provision an internet-facing load-balance that you can leverage to send traffic to your Service.
+This will provision an internet-facing load-balancer that you can leverage to send traffic to your Service.
 For more specifics on this type of Service, refer to [the official Kubernetes documentation](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer).